 Find An Easy, Secure File Sharing Platform

-The easiest way to send confidential information is to have a file sharing platform that does the heavy lifting for you.
-Here are some basic features to look for in this type of platform:
+The easiest way to send confidential information is to have a file-sharing platform that does the heavy lifting for you.
+Sharing files with people inside and outside of your organization is inevitable.

 - Encryption at rest and in transfer ensures your information isn’t liable in transit or while sitting in your account.
 To best do this, go with an on-prem file sharing solution.

 - User permissions can help establish who has access to download or share content.
 Remember, always use the least amount of privilege.
 Always better to add later, than have your information compromised